ocpu/question-deno/Readme.md

 - `Ctrl+d` will exit the whole script no questions asked with a `Deno.exit()`.
 - `Up` arrow will move the selected item up once if able.
 - `Down` arrow will move the selected item down once if able.
+- `Home` will move the selected item up to the start if able.
+- `End` will move the selected item down to the end if able.
+- `PageUp` will move the selected item up by the actual list window size if able.
+- `PageDown` will move the selected item down by the actual list window size if able.
 - `Enter` will return the currently selected item.

 The options can either be a list of strings or an object describing the different options.